ntop/ntopng/doc/src/clickhouse/clickhouse.rst

 Connect to ClickHouse
 --------------------

+ntopng connect sto clickhouse using two different connections:

+- Flows are imported into the database in batch mode using clickhouse-client.
+This is because in columnary databases this is the most efficient technique for importing large volumes of data.
+- MySQL connection to insert alerts (theoretically this is not a large capacity actovoty so avoiding batch inserts reduces latency) and perform queries.

 In order to connect ntopng to ClickHouse use option :code:`-F`.
 The format of this option is the following

 .. code:: bash